NICU Clinical Summary · Second-Opinion Packet

 • Switch to volume-targeted mode (e.g., APV-CMV with VT 4–5 mL/kg)

-Notes on data provenance: Blood gases, ventilator settings, chest x-ray reports, and CBCs have been transcribed from clinical source documents and made available as JSON at the URLs supplied by the family.
-Medication and procedure data are extracted from the itemised hospital billing statement.
-The 27/28 Apr Meropenem (Meromax) administration is reported by the family; not all billing pages were available for transcription, so additional drugs may have been administered without appearing in this packet.
+Notes on data provenance: Blood gases, ventilator settings, chest x-ray reports, CBCs, and the echocardiogram report have been transcribed from clinical source documents and made available as JSON at the URLs supplied by the family.
+Medication and procedure data are extracted from the itemised hospital billing statement (covering 17 Apr – 4 May 2026).
+Important caveat: the hospital sometimes raises billing line items in advance of the actual procedure — the 2D-Echo line item was dated 3 May 2026 but the procedure was actually performed on 4 May 06:59.
+Billing entries should therefore be treated as evidence of charge / order, not proof of completion; corroborating documentation (radiology / cardiology report) confirms what was actually done.
+Meropenem doses on 27, 28 Apr, 1 May, and 3 May are confirmed in billing.
 This document is a clinical summary prepared by the family for the purpose of seeking second/third opinions; it does not constitute a legal medical record and should not be used as a substitute for direct review of the primary chart.